-Bret Gilliam has had a 40-year career in professional diving, logging over 18,000 dives in military, commercial, scientific, filming and technical diving operations.
+Bret Gilliam has had a 45-year career in professional diving, logging over 18,000 dives in military, commercial, scientific, filming and technical diving operations.
 He is one of the diving industry's most successful entrepreneurs with investments in publishing, training agencies (TDI/SDI), manufacturing, resorts, dive vessels, cruise ships and film production companies.
 The aggregate sale value of his multiple multi-national companies totaled over 80 million USD when he retired in 2005 at the age of 54.

 Author of over nearly 1,000 published articles, his photos have graced over 100 magazine covers, and he is principal author or contributor to over 50 books and manuals.
 His writing and photography has been published worldwide.
 He also has worked as location director, cameraman and operations manager on scores of Hollywood movies, television series, documentaries (including National Geographic, Discovery Channel and the Cousteau series) and IMAX films.

-He is a Fellow National of the elite Explorers Club and the world record holder as the deepest scuba diver on conventional scuba equipment as well as the recipient of numerous other international awards including being named a Legend of the Sea.
+Gilliam is a Fellow National of the elite Explorers Club and the world record holder as the deepest scuba diver on conventional scuba equipment as well as the recipient of numerous other international awards including being named a Legend of the Sea.

 He continues a limited practice as a widely sought litigation consultant and expert witness for diving and maritime legal cases.
 After nearly 30 years living in the Caribbean and equatorial regions worldwide, he now lives in Maine where he divides his time between three homes and a motor yacht.
 He is still active in special film and publishing projects.
-Reviewers have met his latest book, a large hardbound coffee table style volume, Diving Pioneers & Innovators: An In-Depth Series of Interviews, with widespread enthusiasm internationally.

 Andy Connor is a mechanical engineer by training and has a PhD in mechatronics.
 Currently he is a senior lecturer at Auckland University of Technology.
 He is also a technical diving instructor, explorer and writer.
 Dr. Connor is a typical lecturer; always seeking perfection.
 That's why he is one of those instructors who enjoy filling gaps through presenting distinctive specialties.